vtsuperdarn/RSTLite/README.md

 2) check `.profile.bash` and make sure `OSTYPE` and `SYSTEM` are set to 'linux' if using Linux or 'darwin' if using MacOS

-3) install ncurses

-UBUNTU

-	sudo apt-get install ncurses-dev

-openSUSE

-	sudo zypper install ncurses-devel

-4) execute
+3) execute

     ./install.sh

-5) reset your terminal or open a new one
+4) reset your terminal or open a new one

-6) rejoice
+5) rejoice

-7) OPTIONAL: you can create a link to it with a nicer name, eg /rst or ~/rst like so
+6) OPTIONAL: you can create a link to it with a nicer name, eg /rst or ~/rst like so

     sudo ln -s /path/to/rst /rst

-8) more rejoicing
+7) more rejoicing

 Updates